umee-network/umee/x/incentive/README.md

 - **Weighted by Amount:** A user with `200u/uumee` bonded received twice as many rewards on a given block as a user with `100u/uumee` bonded.

 When multiple incentive programs are active simultaneously, they compute their rewards independently.

+Additionally, when no users are eligible for an incentive program's rewards while it is active, it refrains from distributing any rewards until eligible bonds exist.

+For example, an incentive program which saw no bonded users for the first 25% of its duration would distribute 100% of its rewards over the remaining 75% duration.

+If no users are bonded at the end of an incentive program, it will end with nonzero `RemainingRewards` and those rewards will stay in the module balance.

 ### Claiming Rewards